-Australia’s space sector is taking off and offers huge opportunities for those wanting to work on emerging technologies to improve life here on Earth.
+Australia’s space sector is taking off and offers huge opportunities for those wanting to work on emerging technologies.

-Australia aims to triple the size of Australia’s space industry to $12 billion and create up to 20,000 new Australian jobs by 2030.
+We aim to triple the size of Australia’s space industry to A$12 billion and create 20,000 new jobs by 2030.

-Our creativity, spirit of entrepreneurship and location are key factors driving the space boom, building on our history of international collaboration in the areas of earth observation, space object tracking and communication.
+Our creativity, spirit of entrepreneurship, and valuable geographic location are key factors driving our nation’s space future – which builds substantially on our history of international collaboration in the areas of earth observation, space object tracking and communication.

 Ready for launch